KOoba1/codeBuffaloTeam1/readme.md

 Launch server with
 $ cd jetty-distribution-9.4.19.v20190610
-$ java -jar start.jar -Djetty.http.port=8081
+$ java -jar start.jar -Djetty.http.port=8080

-*Instructions for javascript app go here*
+Once the server is running you can simply serve up the 'dist' directory using any web server youd like as it is static content.  npm serve is one possiblity: https://www.npmjs.com/package/serve